 - Display: 18" QHD+, 165Hz

-- Why: Highest TGP (200W), best cooling
+- Why: Highest TGP (200W), best-in-class thermal management

-- Target: Desktop replacement seekers
+- Target Audience: Desktop replacement seekers who need maximum sustained performance

 Best Value: MSI Raider GE78